nasa/Common-Metadata-Repository/schemas/resources/schemas/data-quality-summary/v1.0.0/search.md

 ##### UMM JSON

 The UMM JSON response contains meta-metadata of the Data Quality Summary, the UMM fields and the associations field if applicable.
-The associations field only applies when there are collections associated with the Data Quality Summary and will list the collections that are associated with the Data Quality Summary.
+[To search over specific versions of UMM](#umm-json).

 __Example__

 ```
     curl -H "pretty=true" \
-        "%CMR-ENDPOINT%/data-quality-summaries.umm_json?name=data-quality-summary1234"
+        "%CMR-ENDPOINT%/data-quality-summaries.umm_json?name=data-quality-summary-name-v1"
 ```

 __Sample response__